ioBroker/ioBroker.vis-2-widgets-react-dev/README.md

 # Help ReactJS classes for development of vis widgets based on react

 ## Development
-How to develop a vis widget based on react?
+How to develop a vis widget based on React?

 See here: https://github.com/ioBroker/ioBroker.vis-2-widgets-react-template